kiba/Writings/for_science/chp25_political_uncertainity.md

 **Headmaster Ozpin**
 **Beacon Academy, Remnant**

-The interdimensional news washed over Ozpin as he sipped his coffee in the privacy of his office at four AM in the morning.
+The inter-dimensional news washed over Ozpin as he sipped his coffee in the privacy of his office at four AM in the morning.
 The last few days had hit him like a sledgehammer, forcing him to reevaluate his strategy for the defense of Remnant.
-At a first superficial glance, it would seem that the inner working of Sidonia shouldn't matter to a headmaster in charge of training a new generation of huntsmen and defense of the kingdom.
+At a first superficial glance, it would seem that the inner working of Sidonia shouldn't matter to a headmaster in charge of training a new generation of huntsmen and the defense of the kingdom.
 In reality, the effect would be far reaching, affecting Remnant's access to advanced weapon systems, ideas, and expertise, which ultimately affect the survivability of the kingdoms.
-For example, if he has access to Sidonia's spaceflight capable mechs, he would be able to offer more support for huntsmen in the field.
+For example, if he has access to Sidonia's spaceflight capable mechs, he would be able to offer more support for huntsmen in the field, maybe even expand the borders of the kingdom.

 If there's one embarrassing thing to admit, the informants were no better than the correspondent reporting from Sidonia.
 He couldn't simply see it coming.

 Even before inter-dimensional travel became a thing, he made it his business to stay on top of political matters, even as boring as bills, so he can best accomplish his job under those political constraint.
-After the great war, the huntsmen were organized under the influence of international politics, and those political influences could still change policies surrounding his profession, some of the effect Ozpin experienced first-hand.
+After the great war, the huntsmen were organized under the influence of international politics, and those political influences still have a huge role to play.

-In Sidonia, he carefully cultivated his sources in varying industries and occupations, taking care not to be 'spying' or committing any acts that might be construed as 'espionage'.
+Over the last few months in Sidonia, he carefully cultivated his sources in varying industries and occupations, taking care not to be 'spying' or committing any acts that might be construed as 'espionage'.
 The last thing he wants to do is to damage the fragile working relationship between Remnant and Sidonia.
-The information are all be open source, all above ground, not state secrets.
+The information are all open source, all above ground, not state secrets.
 It was information that anyone could get, but it was hard to collate unless one has an information network.

 Alas, there's only so much information he could have gathered with an open source information network.
 Any information that the government wants secret, will usually stay secret.